-Media planners will pick a mix of media vehicles to reach a target consumer group on multiple occasions.
+Media planners will pick a mix of different media platforms and vehicles to reach a target consumer group on multiple occasions.
 The right mix will hopefully influence their perception of – and interest in – a product or service.

 Media planners need to establish a clear target audience to get the most bang from limited marketing bucks.
 Then they can strategize which channels would be most effective.
-The next step is determining the media vehicles, content types, and engagement frequency to garner the best results.
+The next step is determining the media vehicles, content types, and engagement frequency to garner the best results for marketing objectives.

 When planners talk about ‘selecting the right media mix’, they refer to picking the most effective combination of media based on their audience’s behavior and preferences, and the likelihood they’ll convert.

 As you might expect, these decisions involve a lot of data.
 There’s also some trial and error – and we can’t ignore the value of a media planner’s experience.

 Media Planning vs. Media Buying: What’s the Difference?